-Source No. Source Type Source Hazardous Waste Quantity 1 Other Unknown, but > 0 Sum of Valu ues: Unknown but > >0, rounded to 1 (HRS Section 2.4.2.2, HRS Table 2-6)
+Source No. Source Type Source Hazardous Waste Quantity 1 Other Unknown, but > 0 Sum of Valu Sum of Values: Unknown but >0, rounded to 1 (HRS Section 2.4.2.2, HRS Table 2-6)

 The Franklin Street Groundwater Contamination has been scored as consisting of a groundwater plume with no identified source.
 According to Section 2.4.2.2 in the HRS (Ref.
 1), if any target for that migration pathway is subject to Level I or Level II concentrations and the hazardous constituent quantity is not adequately determined, assign a value from Table 2-6 or a value of 100 whichever is greater, as the hazardous waste quantity factor value for that pathway.
-Because Level I concentrations were present in a drinking water well (Table 2 of this HRS Documentation Record), a hazardous waste quantity factor value of 100 is assigned for the ground water pathway.
+Because Level I and Level II concentrations were present in a drinking water well (Table 2 of this HRS Documentation Record; see Sections 3.3 and 3.3.2.2 of this HRS Documentation Record), a hazardous waste quantity factor value of 100 is assigned for the ground water pathway.

-Hazardous Waste Quantity Factor Value: 100 (Ref.
+Hazardous Waste Quantity Factor Value: 100

+(Ref.
 1, Table 2-6)